DallanQ/sleeping_gods_3/Manual.md

 - Perilous Event

-> The Dangerous Event symbol looks like big waves.
+> The Perilous Event symbol looks like big waves.

 - Deadly Event

-> The Deadly Event symbol looks like an electrical storm.
+> The Deadly Event symbol looks like a lightning storm.